FLASH SALES: discover new special offers every week!

 Planting

-Where to plant Chionanthus or fringe tree?
+Where to plant Chionanthus or snow tree?

 With its slow growth, it also suits small city gardens as well as cultivation in a large pot on a sunny terrace or balcony.